academic-initiative/skillsbuild/watsonx/watsonx-ml-ds-lab.md

 - Build a multivariate time series forecasting model with Python code in a notebook.
 - Optional: Build a machine learning model with SPSS Modeler.

 Tasks marked as **Optional** provide less guidance and are designed to encourage broader exploration of what you can achieve with watsonx.

-## What is machine learning?

-Machine learning (ML) is a branch of artificial intelligence (AI) focused on enabling computers and machines to imitate the way that humans learn, to perform tasks autonomously, and to improve their performance and accuracy through experience and exposure to more data.

-## What is data science?

-Data science combines math and statistics, specialized programming, advanced analytics, artificial intelligence (AI) and machine learning with specific subject matter expertise to uncover actionable insights hidden in an organization’s data.
-These insights can be used to guide decision making and strategic planning.

-## What is forecasting?

-Forecasting is a method of predicting a future event or condition by analyzing patterns and uncovering trends in previous and current data.
-It employs mathematical approaches and applies statistical models to generate predictions.

-Machine learning (ML) and AI are used to more accurately build forecasts as they reduce errors by up to 50%.

-The most typical forecasting steps include:

-- Define what to predict
-- Gather data
-- Select a forecasting method
-- Generate a forecast
-- Verify the forecast's accuracy
-- Visualize the forecast

 <a name="top"></a>